Symbiotic behaviour in the Public Goods game with altruistic punishment: Results

+where $ c = 1 $. {Out of these, the only important line is $ \gamma_{CD} = 1 $, which corresponds to $N^{\scriptscriptstyle(D)}_P=1$ (see Appendix).} {The relevance of this vertical transition line is that} for high enough fines ($ \gamma \geq 1 $), a cooperator can invade a defector that is being currently punished.
+This highlights the importance of the interdependence between cooperators and punishers in order to defeat a defector.
+We proceed with our analysis looking at representative snapshots of the lattice evolution in the symbiosis region in Fig.~\ref{figtimeevo2}, where we observe a very interesting phenomenon: cooperators and punishers cluster in specific patterns.
+Differently from other parameter regions, we see that {here} $C$ and $P$ strategies tend to form compact clusters in which cooperators lie in a thin boundary layer around a bulk composed of punishers.
+Note that due to the inherent random nature of the simulations, {such} configurations are susceptible to noise, although their general shapes are frequent and occur for many different cluster sizes.
 Since the initial condition is random, there will be some clusters that combine punishers and cooperators in such a way that they can survive the initial invasion of defectors.
 These symbiotic configurations will grow pushing cooperators to the boundaries and leaving punishers inside.
 At the same time, spatial configurations that do not favour symbiosis will be quickly eliminated by defectors.
 In~\cite{gif_fig4} we present a short animation of the lattice evolution, where it is possible to see such processes.
 Since only cooperators and punishers contribute to the common pool, low $r$ values have a stronger impact on their payoff than on that of defectors.
 Consequently, this symbiotic behaviour disappears for low $r$, leaving only defectors.